Connect with a certified trainer for free

 Patella Tendonitis Causes, Symptoms & Treatment Options

-The patella tendon is made up of fibrous tissue that connects the patella (your kneecap) to the tibia (your shinbone).
-This tendon has an important role in allowing you to extend your knee to perform movements like kicking, running, and jumping.
-Athletes commonly suffer from patella tendon inflammation, commonly known as “jumper’s knee.”
+The patella tendon comprises fibrous tissue that connects the patella (your kneecap) to the tibia (your shinbone).
+This tendon is vital in extending your knee to kick, run, and jump.
+Athletes commonly suffer from patella tendon inflammation, commonly known as jumper’s knee.

 What causes Patella Tendonitis?

 Patella tendonitis is commonly caused by overuse of the patella tendon, especially in sports that require a lot of jumping.
-Small tears can begin to appear in the tendon, resulting in inflammation.
+Small tears can begin to appear in the tendon, resulting in inflammation and tendon strain.

 Patella tendonitis is common in these sports: